 Feedback is essential for effective communication and psychological safety.
 However, we recognize giving effective feedback can be difficult to do – it can be uncomfortable and there's always a risk of triggering defensiveness if not done thoughtfully.
 As a result, feedback loops close and collaboration suffers on most teams as they grow.
 We care deeply about giving and receiving feedback in a way that makes others feel cared about and not targeted.

 Flexible Work Arrangements

 As a distributed team, we enjoy the flexibility of working from home, local co-working spaces, or our favorite coffee shops.

 We work across every time zone in North America – most people work online between 9am and 6pm in their local time zone.
 Ultimately, we care more about the impact we make than the number of hours we put in.

-At Aptible, we praise focus and seek leverage and plan our work to make the biggest impact with the least amount of precious time.
+At Aptible, we praise focus, seek leverage, and plan our work to make the biggest impact with the least amount of precious time.
 Sleep is leverage: We believe in getting enough of it.
 Health is leverage: We take pride in our physical and mental health benefits.
 It will take years to reach our most ambitious goals, so we aim to perform at a high level over a long period of time.

 Think about something you've wanted to accomplish but simply haven't found the time for.
 Working remotely adds a few more hours into the "life" part of the equation, whether it’s being able to learn a new language, take your dog for a midday stroll, or have more quality time with loved ones.

 Ideal for Parents

 Working remotely also allows those of us with children to maximize our time with them.